 ABSTRACT.
-We construct analytic and formal solutions for a family of q-difference-differential problems, under the action of a perturbation parameter.
-This work is a continuation of the study [10] focusing on a singularly perturbed q-difference-differential problem for which a phenomenon of multilevel q-Gevrey asymptotics has been observed, owing to the fact that the main equation is factorized as a product of two simpler equations in so-called normal forms, each producing one single level of q-Gevrey asymptotics.
-The problem under study in this paper is a priori not factorizable.
-We follow instead a direct approach developed in the contribution [4] of the first author based on successive applications of two q-Borel-Laplace transforms of different orders both to the same initial problem and which can be described by means of a Newton polygon.
+The analytic and formal solutions of certain family of q-difference-differential equations under the action of a complex perturbation parameter is considered.
+The previous study [10] provides information in the case when the main equation under study is factorizable, as a product of two equations in the so-called normal form.
+Each of them gives rise to a single level of q-Gevrey asymptotic expansion.
+In the present work, the main problem under study does not suffer any factorization, and a different approach is followed.
+More precisely, we lean on the technique developed in [4], where the first author makes distinction among the different q-Gevrey asymptotic levels by successive applications of two q-Borel-Laplace transforms of different orders both to the same initial problem and which can be described by means of a Newton polygon.